 What are the Side Effects and Risks of Electrolysis?

 The only side effects of properly performed electrolysis include minor redness, swelling and sensitivity, all of which should subside within a few hours.

 Schedule a FREE Consultation Today!

-If you’re interested in electrolysis and would like to schedule a no-obligation FREE consultation or simply have more questions, just give us a call today at (703) 683-5736 for Alexandria and for Vienna.
+If you’re interested in electrolysis and would like to schedule a no-obligation FREE consultation or simply have more questions, just give us a call today at (703) 683-5736.
 You may also click here to contact us online.

-For over 25 years, Maureen Schantz, CPE and her experienced staff of licensed electrologists deliver expertise and skillful hair removal solutions in Alexandria and Vienna, Virginia.
+For over 25 years, Maureen Schantz, CPE and her experienced staff of licensed electrologists deliver expertise and skillful hair removal solutions in Alexandria, Virginia.
 From electrolysis to skin rejuvenation, Alternative Health Associates delivers comprehensive service and knowledge to male and female clients.

 Just give us a call and schedule your free consultation today to learn more!